ochorocho/gitdownload/README.md

 touch tmp/restart.txt
 ```

+** IMPORTANT: **

-IMPORTANT: Permissions are tied to "commit_access"
+* Permissions are tied to "commit_access"
+* Make sure "Hostname" and "Protocol" is set correctly!
+* On the plugins configuration site set the GIT Url

 ## Features